MarianBusila/AZ203/Storage/Storage.md

     | az sql elastic-pool delete | Deletes the elastic pool |

 * create, read, update, and delete data tables by using code
+    - ExecuteScalar() only returns the value from the first column of the first row of your query.
+    - ExecuteReader() returns an object that can iterate over the entire result set.
+    - ExecuteNonQuery() does not return data at all: only the number of rows affected by an insert, update, or delete.
     - use SQL connection string to connect to database
     ```cs
     SqlConnectionStringBuilder builder = new SqlConnectionStringBuilder();